stephaniecrocker91/rock-paper-scissors/README.md

 After the user has selected their final choice in Round 5, they are redirected to the Game Over Modal.
 This displays:

 * A div clearly displaying the Game tally of win, lose, and draw.
 The score is underlined.
-* Final Alert message dsplaying the game result: You win!
+* Final Alert message displaying the game result: You win!
 You lose!
 You draw!
 * A Refresh button to restart the game.
 It is styled in the same way as the previous buttons.
-Clickng this button will trigger a function reseting the game back to _launch-game-modal_
+Clicking this button will trigger a function resetting the game back to _launch-game-modal_

 <img src="assets/images/mobile-gameover-display.png" width="500px">